money as a religion

 In an era where material wealth dominates societal values, the concept of “Money as a Religion” offers a provocative lens through which to view our global economy and its influence on human behavior.
 This comparison is not merely metaphorical; it reveals deep-seated parallels between the structures of financial systems and religious institutions.

 Money, with its rituals, deities, and temples in the form of markets and banks, commands a form of worship, dictates moral narratives, and shapes the very fabric of society.
-This article delves into the historical evolution of money, its theological parallels with religion, the ethical dilemmas it presents, and its deification in modern culture.
+This article examines the historical evolution of money, its theological parallels with religion, the ethical dilemmas it presents, and its deification in modern culture.

 By examining money’s quasi-religious role, we aim to uncover the profound impact it has on our values, ethics, and societal structures, challenging us to reassess our relationship with the almighty dollar.